Professor of English

 Disastrous Subjectivities: Romanticism, Catastrophe, and the Real.

-Stolen Future, Broken Present: The Human Significance of Climate Change, forthcoming from Open Humanities Press.
+Stolen Future, Broken Present: The Human Significance of Climate Change.
+Open Humanities Press and University of Michigan Library, 2014.

 Monstrous Society: Reciprocity, Discipline, and the Political Uncanny, c.
 1780-1848.
 Bucknell University Press, 2009.